Call Now

 Sample of Indiana Supreme Court Petition for Rehearing.

 The take-away is the Indiana Supreme Court, being the highest court in Indiana, itself provides litigants with tools, such as seeking rehearing, to ensure that in every case due process is afforded to every litigant.
-Ciyou & Dixon, P.C. appellate advocates had prepared and filed Petitions for rehearing with the Indiana Supreme Court.
+Dixon & Moseley, P.C. appellate advocates had prepared and filed Petitions for rehearing with the Indiana Supreme Court.
 However, because most all cases in the Supreme Court are there and being decided because of discretionary transfer, a litigant should use extreme restraint in considering this action.
 Seeking rehearing just as a last-ditch effort to win a properly decided case would not be well received by the Indiana Supreme Court.

 1.)
 An example is Barnes v.
 State, 946 N.E.2d 572 (Ind.2011), rehearing granted and redecided in Barnes v.
 State, 953 N.E.2d 473 (Ind.2011).